ashlynn4567/Dungeon-Forged/README.md

   - A "homebrew" checkbox that allows users to override certain functions.
 For example, if the user wishes to change a statistic that is auto-calculated (ex: the player recieved a custom magic item that increases their athletics statistic by 3), they can simply check the box and input any additional modifiers that they wish to include.
 - We would like to implement a feature in which users can easily export their character sheet as a printable and downloadable pdf form for their convenience.
 - It would be nice to allow users to add "homebrew" items, spells, features, and etc to our database so that other users can then add those elements to their character list utilizing a quick lookup feature.
 This way, homebrew traits that are used more than once are much more easily added to the character sheet.
+- Eventually we'd like to add support for players who wish to create a multiclassed character.
+- A FAQ page that gives the user more information for common questions about the usage of our site.
+- An option that allows users to generate a randomized character sheet for both the entire character and also for smaller sections (ex: picking the wizard class but randomizing the subclass).

 We're always interested in refactoring code to improve it's functionality.
 If you would like to suggest your own improvements, you can reach our development team at the links below.